 Since moving to Holyoke, I’ve been an active member of the community.
 I’ve participated in community organizations including the Holyoke YMCA, the Holyoke Youth Task Force, and Nueva Esperanza.
 I also founded C.R.U.S.H (Citizens for the Revitalization and Urban Success of Holyoke) whose mission was to create positive change in Holyoke by facilitating connections between people, resources, and ideas.

-I have served the Holyoke community as a City Councilor at-Large since 2008 and as Chairwoman of the Ordinance Committee for the past 4 years.
+I have served the Holyoke community as a City Councilor at-Large since 2008.
 In my 2005 run for office, I was the first of the recent wave of young, new faces taking an interest and getting involved in Holyoke politics.
 I brought to that initial run a vision of a revitalized downtown and was instrumental in turning the public discourse toward themes of downtown economic development, historic preservation, and neighborhood revitalization.
 This vision has gained traction since I joined the Council, with the passage of key ordinances such as the city’s Smart Growth Overlay Zone; the Center City Urban Renewal Plan; revisions to the City’s Demolition Delay Ordinance; and providing more robust tax incentives with 25-year Tax Increment Financing for businesses locating downtown.

 I am also a Ph.D.
 Candidate in Political Science at the University of Massachusetts Amherst.
 My research interests include political campaigns and urban politics.
 I am currently writing my dissertation and teaching classes in American Politics and Public Policy at UMass while I earn my degree.

 I am happy serving the Holyoke community as a City Councilor at-Large and believe that I bring an informed and principled perspective to the decisions made by the City Council.